yuido/apigility-with-sf3/README.md

 # How to integrate both frameworks

-Clone this project:
+Clone this project and deploy a Sf3 project:

     git clone https://github.com/yuido/apigility-with-sf3
+    symfony new sf

 Install vendors:

     cd apigility-with-sf3
     composer.phar install

-Deploy a Sf3 project:

-    cd ..
-    symfony new sf

 Important: the Symfony3 project mush be deployed at the same level that apigility-with-sf3 directory and must be named ``sf``.